miso-lims/miso-lims/docs/user_manual/libraries.md

 To get to the single Edit Library page, click on the library's name or alias in the Libraries list.
 Links to the Edit Library page appear on several pages for related items as well, including:

-* Library Name and Library Alias columns of the Dilutions tables on the Edit Pool page
+* Library Name and Library Alias columns of the Library Aliquots tables on the Edit Pool page
-* Library Name and Library Alias columns of the Dilutions list page
+* Library Name and Library Alias columns of the Library Aliquots list page

 The Library Information section of the Edit Library page contains a list of fields, most of which may be modified.
 You can make any changes you would like and then click the "Save" button at the top right to confirm the changes.

 Below, there are sections for Notes and QC's, which are discussed in other parts of this section of the user manual.
-Other sections list the dilutions that have been created from the library, the pools that those dilutions have been added to, the runs that those pools have been loaded into, and the library's change log.
+Other sections list the library aliquots that have been created from the library, the pools that those library aliquots have been added to, the runs that those pools have been loaded into, and the library's change log.

 {% include userman-toplink.md %}